Skip to main content

 Tai Chi: Moving for Better Balance

-Research has shown that practicing Tai Chi, a balance-promoting exercise, is an effective way for older adults to reduce their risk of falling and to maintain their independence.
+Research has shown that practicing Tai Chi, an evidence-based falls prevention program, is an effective way for older adults to reduce their risk of falling and to maintain their independence.

 Research to better understand the effectiveness of Tai Chi: Moving for Better Balance has been underway since 2004.
 Increasing evidence supports the health benefits of the program for older adults, including reducing blood pressure, improving muscular strength, balance and postural control, improving sleep quality, reducing depression, reducing fall risk (by as much as 55 percent), enhancing mental well-being, and improving overall quality of life.